Andoter/LotteryTicket/README.md

 # LotteryTicket
-this is a lotteryticket example,
+this is a lotteryticket example,I'm test how to use git